Paul Ehrenfest, painted by Harm Kamerlingh Onnes in 1920.

 M.J.
 Klein, in Physics in the Making (North-Holland, Amsterdam, 1989).

-One recent speaker describes his experience.
+- One speaker describes his experience.

 After the colloquium, the speaker would sign the wall, a tradition continued to this day.
 Here is a list of the signatures on the old part of the wall.